peterjmartinson/writing/StoneTelescope/20240624_EarthISM/draft.md

 Opher et al. identify one major collection of cold, dense clouds called the Local Ribbon of Cold Clouds (LRCC), and within this complex, the largest components called the Local Leo Cold Cloud (LLCC) and the Local Lynx of Cold Clouds (LxCC).
 Why treat the word "Lynx" as a type of thing instead of the usual proper noun is left as a mystery for the reader to solve.

 What is not left to conjecture, is that LxCC is more massive than LLCC, and makes up more than half the mass of the whole LRCC.
-Opher et al. model the motion of the whole LRCC as a solid, non-rotating object traveling at 14.1 km/s roughly towards the constellation Auriga.  [density and temperature of the cloud]
+Opher et al. model the motion of the whole LRCC as a solid, non-rotating object traveling at 14.1 km/s roughly towards the constellation Auriga.

-Somehow (it's not that clear), the authors calculate that due to this velocity, and due to estimated sizes of the LxCC, there is at least a 1.3% chance the solar system  passed through this cloud.
+The authors indicate that the LxCC clouds cover about 1.3% of the night sky, which means we had at least a 1.3% chance of blitzing through it in the past, assuming we were traveling in some random direction.
+The authors also suggest, due to some Monte Carlo models, that the clouds may have been somewhat larger 2-3 Mya, and that we really don't know how these clouds change over time.
+So, the actual coverage may have been much higher than a 1.3%.

-Seems like a low probability.
-However, the authors also suggest, due to some Monte Carlo models, that the clouds may have been somewhat larger 2-3 Mya, and that we really don't know how these clouds change over time.
-So, the actual probability may have been much higher than a 1.3% chance.
+With all those considerations, the authors show that the Sun's past velocity cone (where it probably came from, given current velocity) has the LxCC clouds dead center, which means we probably did fly through it in the past.

 ### How would the heliosphere react?